maxhbr/LDBcollector/docs/source/api.md

 invalid_expressions
     An array of Version objects for which license expression is empty or invalid. fixed_expressions
-    An array of Version objects for which spdx_valid_expression is different from original imported expression.
+    An array of Version objects for which there is a corrected_license and no spdx_valid_license_expr.

 ### Step 2